Jean-Claude Bastos de Morais: African Innovation Foundation

 In 2009, he founded the African Innovation Foundation (AIF), which aimed to support sustainable projects in Africa.
+According to Bastos, his late Angolan grandmother inspired him to establish the AIF.

 The Foundation's "Innovation Prize for Africa (IPA)" was launched in 2011 in cooperation with the United Nations Economic Commission for Africa (UNECA).
 The IPA held an annual competition honoring African entrepreneurs and innovators through investment in their ecosystems and business development.
+In 2012, the IPA was endorsed by a joint resolution of the African Union (AU) conference of ministers of finance, development and planning, and the United Nations Economic Commission for Africa (UN-ECA) conference of ministers of finance, planning and economic development.
+The AU/UN-ECA resolution invited "African governments and the private sector to contribute to financing the African Science, Technology and Innovation Endowment Fund and the Innovation Prize for Africa" to ensure the sustainability of the IPA.

 In 2016, the Innovation Prize for Africa celebrated its 5th anniversary, and the AIF signed a Memorandum of Understanding (MoU) with the World Intellectual Property Organization (WIPO) for cooperation to support African innovators.
 In February 2017, the AIF signed a MoU with the Botswana Innovation Hub to support innovations in Botswana.
 In addition to the IPA, the AIF founded the ZuaHub, a platform connecting innovators with resources.
 By 2017, the IPA had a database of over 6,000 innovators from 51 African countries.

-In 2012, the IPA was endorsed by a joint resolution of the African Union (AU) conference of ministers of finance, development and planning, and the United Nations Economic Commission for Africa (UN-ECA) conference of ministers of finance, planning and economic development.
-The AU/UN-ECA resolution invited "African governments and the private sector to contribute to financing the African Science, Technology and Innovation Endowment Fund and the Innovation Prize for Africa" to ensure the sustainability of the IPA.